 If you’ve been spending hours at the gym trying to get super sculpted arms, but to no avail – you’re not alone.
 Chances are you’re victim of one of the following arm routine culprits.
-Keep reading to find out what common arm mistake you might be making, and how you can correct them to tone those biceps and triceps in no time.

 We know you have the best intentions, but performing 100s of curls or triceps extensions, especially with light weights (we are talking, anywhere around one to three pound weights) are not going to remedy bingo arms.

 Focus on employing multiple joints in your arm routine via exercises like upright rows, pull-ups, tricep pushups and pull-ups.
 These exercises are more effective than exercises that are meant for an isolated muscle group.
 Compound movements generally engage your shoulders and back muscle first and then bring in your biceps and triceps into action as well.